 The aim of the Nyumbani Village is to create a self-sustaining community to serve orphans and elders who have been left behind by the “lost generation” of the HIV pandemic.
 The Village provides a family-like setting for orphaned children under the stewardship of elderly adults and seeks to ensure that the children receive love, sustenance, health-care, holistic education and culture transfer, aiming at their physical and psychological development, and, at the same time, providing holistic care and support for the grandparents in their later years.

 At the very centre of village life are the Hotcourses Primary School and the Lawson High School.
-Prior to coming to the village many of the children have not had any opportunity to attend school and would therefore have severaly limited options for the future.
-What is immediately apparent on visiting the village and the schools is how seriously all the children take their education and how much they value the opportunity.
-Hopefully the school will continue to be successful for many years to come and will help to shape the futures of thousands of children.
+Prior to coming to the village many of the children have not had any opportunity to attend school and would therefore have severely limited options for the future.
+What is immediately apparent on visiting the Village and the schools is how seriously all the children take their education and how much they value the opportunity.

 The Leo Toto Project